Serving Injury Victims Across Georgia And Alabama After A Car Accident

 Comparative negligence means that more than one party can be at-fault for a car accident.
 Each party will owe or receive compensation depending on their percentage of fault.
 Consequently, if your actions contributed in any way to your accident, your settlement or verdict could be significantly reduced.

 Nevertheless, if you can prove fault while the accident is still fresh in your mind and all the evidence is still available, I may be able to protect you from any percentage of fault.

 For example, consider an accident in which someone rear-ended you because you slammed on your brakes to avoid hitting a house cat.
 If you file your claim with my firm immediately, I may be able to investigate the site of the collision and prove that there was, in fact, a cat in front of you (maybe the cat left its collar behind).

 Even if the person who hit you accuses you of slamming on your brakes and causing a collision in court or settlement negotiations, I can show that you had a valid reason to stop, point out the other party’s inappropriate following distance and failure to avoid a collision, and ensure you receive all the compensation you are owed.

 I want to get to know you and your case, so I can support you during this difficult time and defend you and your claim from opposing counsel’s baseless attempts to shirk fault.

 While some people can walk away from a car accident with only some minor cuts and bruises, there are others who suffer from catastrophic injuries or even death.

-If you've been seriously hurt or lost a loved one to a car accident, it is crucial that you enlist the representation of a skilled personal injury lawyer such as Attorney Mark Casto to help you obtain the most favorable compensation possible for your case.
+If you’ve been seriously hurt or lost a loved one to a car accident, it is crucial that you enlist the representation of a skilled personal injury lawyer like me, Attorney Mark Casto, to help you obtain the most favorable compensation possible for your case.

-At our firm, we strive to recover the following damages:
+At my firm, I strive to recover the following damages: